Jacobi Coordinates on Hyper-tori and Geometric Factors in the Volume Dependencies: A simple case with Dirichlet boundary

-with the assumption of potentials to be short-ranged.
-As a consequence, we can expect $\mathcal{A}_{L,0} =\mathcal{A}_{L} +\mathcal{O}(\exp(-2\kappa L))$, i.e., a good approximation of true wavefunction at sufficiently large $L$ stated in the third criterion.
+As a consequence, we can expect $\mathcal{A}_{L,0} =\mathcal{A}_{L} +\mathcal{O}(\exp(-2\kappa L))$, i.e., a good approximation of {the} true wavefunction at sufficiently large $L$ stated in the third criterion.
 We will omit exponentially suppressed terms from now on.
 We follow the approximation in~\cite{Luscher:1985dn} that: